Official: Deaths reported, dozens hospitalized after tornado

-CANTON, Texas (AP) — Authorities say fatalities have been reported and dozens of people were taken to hospitals after a tornado hit a small city in East Texas.
+CANTON, Texas (AP) — Fatalities have been reported and dozens of people were taken to hospitals after a tornado hit a small city in East Texas, authorities said.

-Powerful storms swept through Canton early Saturday evening, leaving behind a trail of overturned vehicles, mangled trees and damaged homes.
-Canton is about 50 miles (80 kilometers) east of Dallas.

 Canton Fire Department Capt.
-Brian Horton said during a news conference late Saturday that “a number of fatalities” have been reported, but that it wasn’t yet clear how many.
+Brian Horton said during a news conference late Saturday that “a number of fatalities” were reported, but that it wasn’t yet clear how many, after powerful storms swept through the community earlier in the evening.

+The storms left behind a trail of overturned vehicles, mangled trees and damaged homes in and around Canton, which is about 50 miles (80 kilometers) east of Dallas.

 Horton asked that people who didn’t need to be in the area to stay out, “so that our teams can do what they need to do to take care of these people who are in need.”
 He noted that a triage center was set up at the local high school.